immersive-web/webxr-ar-module/explainer.md

 ### Goals
 Enable XR applications on the web by allowing pages to do the following:

-* Detect available VR/AR devices.
+* Detect if XR capabilities are available.
-* Query the devices capabilities.
+* Query the XR devices capabilities.
-* Poll the device’s position and orientation.
+* Poll the XR device and associated input device state.
-* Display imagery on the device at the appropriate frame rate.
+* Display imagery on the XR device at the appropriate frame rate.

 ### Non-goals